Canada’s student-friendly work policies are amongst one of the major reasons international students choose Canada as their study destination.

-Many international students choose to work while studying to earn an income, as well as to gain valuable British work experience to support their professional growth.
+Many international students opt for working while studying to earn an income, as well as to gain valuable Canadian work experience to support their professional growth.
+There are many work opportunities available to eligible international students, including on-campus employment, off-campus jobs, co-ops, and internships.